Henry Samueli

 Henry Samueli (born September 20, 1954) is an American businessman and engineer.
 He is a co-founder of Broadcom Corporation, owner of the Anaheim Ducks of the National Hockey League (NHL), and a prominent philanthropist in the Orange County, California, community.
 He is chairman of Broadcom Inc. He is also a professor (on leave of absence) in the Electrical and Computer Engineering Department at UCLA, and a distinguished adjunct professor in the Electrical Engineering and Computer Science Department at UC Irvine.

 He holds honorary doctorate degrees from the Technion-Israel Institute of Technology and the National Chiao Tung University in Taiwan.

 He is a named inventor in 75 U.S. patents.
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for contributions to VLSI architectures and realizations for high-bit rate digital communication systems.
 He is also a Fellow of the American Academy of Arts and Sciences (AAAS).
 He was also elected a member of the National Academy of Engineering (NAE) in 2003 for pioneering contributions to academic research and technology entrepreneurship in the broadband communications system-on-a-chip industry.
-In 2012 Samueli won the Marconi Prize and Fellowship for "pioneering advances in the development and commercialization of analog and mixed signal circuits for modern communication systems, in particular the cable modem.
-He is the 80th wealthiest person in the world, with a net worth of US$25.3 billion as of December 17, 2024, according to Forbes and the Bloomberg Billionaires Index.
+In 2012, Samueli won the Marconi Prize and Fellowship for "pioneering advances in the development and commercialization of analog and mixed signal circuits for modern communication systems, in particular the cable modem.
+He is the 80th wealthiest person in the world, with a net worth of 25.3 billion dollars as of December 17, 2024, according to Forbes and the Bloomberg Billionaires Index.

+In 2026, he was elected to the American Philosophical Society.

 Biography

 Early life and education

-Samueli's parents, Sala and Aron, were Polish-Jewish immigrants who survived the German Nazi occupation of Europe and arrived in the United States with almost nothing.
+Samueli's parents, Sala and Aron, were Polish-Jewish Holocaust survivors.
+They arrived in the United States with almost nothing.
 Samueli stocked shelves in his family's Los Angeles liquor store and graduated from Bancroft Junior High School and Fairfax High School.
 Samueli became interested in electronics while building an AM/FM radio during a shop class at Bancroft.

 Samueli attended the University of California, Los Angeles, where he received his bachelor's degree (1975), master's degree (1976), and Ph.D (1980), all in the field of electrical engineering.
 His Ph.D. advisor was Alan N. Willson Jr. and his Ph.D. dissertation is titled "Nonperiodic forced overflow oscillations in digital filters."